zju3dv/EasyMocap/Readme.md

 ## News

+- :tada: EasyMocap v0.2 is released!
+We support motion capture from Internet videos.
+Please check the [Quick Start](https://chingswy.github.io/easymocap-public-doc/quickstart/quickstart.html) for more details.
 - :tada: Our SIGGRAPH 2022 [**Novel View Synthesis of Human Interactions From Sparse Multi-view Videos**](https://chingswy.github.io/easymocap-public-doc/works/multinb.html) will be added to this repo soon.

 ---